RoboticRaven/horcrux-demonstrator/README.md

 # Usage
 Preparation: Set up a Linux environment.
 The following setup is recommended:
 - Ubuntu LTS on VMWare Workstation Pro
-- with open-vm-tools installed for improved UX.
+- optional: install open-vm-tools for improved UX (resolution- and clipboard-support) if scaling and copy-paste doesn't work.

 1. Open a terminal
 2. Install docker if not already installed: https://docs.docker.com/engine/install/ubuntu/